 -

-RE: Some political groups within Slovenia are pushing for MMP with runoff election
+RE: Some political groups within Slovenia are pushing for MMP with runoff electionposted in Nation specific policy

-The governing coalition opted for open lists.
-Phragmén-MMP would be better because we generally like the idea of independent candidates.
+The governing coalition opted for true open lists.
+Phragmén-MMP would be better because most of us like the idea of independent candidates.

 Though open lists are still better than MMP with runoff. -

-RE: Biproportional representation as a means to prevent bullet voting
+RE: Biproportional representation as a means to prevent bullet votingposted in Multi-winner

 @lime I was talking about bullet voting with the goal of gaining a representative who lives nearby.